Sona Build Guide by Kurii

-Get an Abyssal Scepter if your team is primarily magical damage and has no problem surviving and no one on the team already has one.
+Get an Abyssal Mask if your team is primarily magical damage and has no problem surviving and no one on the team already has one.

 Get a Will of the Ancients if your team is primarily spell casters that have a bit of trouble surviving.

 If you have left over gold, and you know for sure a team fight will happen soon (forcing Baron fight, or pushing a tower, or defending), then get an Elixir of Brilliance.

 If you feel like you need wards instead of a final item, then just skip the 6th item altogether.

 At this point of the game, you will want to stick together as a team.
 Spreading out and getting picked off might cost the game.
 Keep Baron Nashor warded at all times if it's up.
 Dragon does not matter as much at this point.
 Most of the time, it's worth holding off on your final item so you have space for wards.
 If you don't have vision of Baron Nashor, use Clairvoyance on it every now and then.

 During team fights, your biggest contribution will be your ult, Crescendo.
 Knowing when and where to use it is crucial.
 Typically, you will want to trap as many people as possible, but there are exceptions.
 You may want to save it for an assassin that jumps onto your carries.
 You may want to save it to stun the enemy jungler to prevent him from using Smite on Baron Nashor so your team can steal it.
 You may want to save it for Fiddlesticks that's charging his ult or Katarina, etc. You may want to save it for the enemy Jax behind your team even though the rest of the enemy team is in front of you.
 It all really depends on what your team needs.
 Do not be afraid to use Flash to get into position quicker.